product-os/flowzone/README.md

 ### balena

-If a `balena.yml` file is found in the root of the repository Flowzone will attempt to push draft releases to your application slug(s) and finalize on merge.
+If a `balena.yml` file is found in the root of the repository Flowzone will attempt to push draft releases to your fleet's slug(s) and finalize on merge.

+This will **require** your organization or your repository to have an API key secret named as `BALENA_API_KEY` set in GitHub.
+If you intend to set an org level secret then make sure the API key is valid for all repositories in that organization.
+A repository level secret will override an organization level secret.
+This API key will be used to login into balena and push draft releases to your fleet.

 To disable publishing of releases to balenaCloud set [`balena_slugs`](#balena_slugs) to `""`.

+Examples:

+1. Start with something simple, [balena-python-hello-world](https://github.com/balena-io-examples/balena-python-hello-world/blob/master/.github/workflows/flowzone.yml)
+2. Push to multiple fleets, check out [balena-supervisor](https://github.com/balena-os/balena-supervisor/blob/master/.github/workflows/flowzone.yml).

 ### Python (with Poetry)